pacificclimate/weather-anomaly-tool/user-doc.md

 - _Monthly data markers_: A small black dot at the location of each station for which there is monthly data for the selected variable, month and year.
 - _Data value markers_: A coloured circle at the location of each station for which there is data (of the selected value type) for the selected variable, month and year.

 Baseline markers and monthly data markers do not differ in appearance.
 They can be shown or hidden (the default) using the map layer control in the upper right of the map.
+When displayed, they give an idea of the spatial extents of data available to form anomaly values.
+Anomalies can only be computed where there is both baseline and monthly data available.

 Each data value marker is filled with a colour representing the value of the anomaly at that station.
 The meaning (value range) of each colour is shown in the colour bar above the map.
 See below for more details.